 British and Irish citizens, including children and infants, must have full 10-year passport (5 years for children) valid for at least 6 months after your expected return date.
 US and Canadian citizen require a passport valid for at least 6 months after your expected return date.
 There must be at least two facing blank visa pages available, one for the Kenya visa sticker and one facing for the stamps.
 Please be sure to fill out the "Emergency Next of Kin" section in your passport

 Once issued, your e-visa to Kenya is valid for 3 months before you travel, so do not apply for your visa more than 3 months before your arrival date in Kenya.
 Upon arrival at immigration control at the port of entry, you may be issued with a stay period not exceeding 90 days for tourist, which may be renewed for a further 90 days at the immigration headquarters.
-Upon arrival in Kenya, please ensure you have the following documents with you to be allowed entry - Passport Valid for at least Six Months; eVisa Printout from www.eCitizen.go.ke; Travel itinerary; Supporting letter e.g. letter from company or Invitation letter for business visits/family visits, or Hotel bookings/details about places to visit if going as tourist.
+Upon arrival in Kenya, have the following documents with you for entry - Passport Valid for at least Six Months; eVisa Printout from www.eCitizen.go.ke; Travel itinerary; details of the first hotel that you are staying at and your departure flight details.

 • Consular Information